My Disease is Not Just a Plot Device

 Why did it irk me, though?

-I think initially I was still going through it, so a lot of things irritated me.
+I think initially I was still going through non-Hodgkin lymphoma, so a lot of things irritated me.
 But when I sat down and really thought about it, I was upset because my illness, and a lot of other people’s illnesses, was being used as a plot device.

 Hollywood portrays cancer unrealistically